bpasero/debug-electron-vscode/README.md

 }
 ```

-And the second configuration is attaching to the main process via the node debug adapter:
+And the second configuration is attaching to the main process via the node debug adapter on the provided port (`--debug=9876`):

 ```json
 {